MCMC using $\textit{bouncy}$ Hamiltonian dynamics: A unifying framework for Hamiltonian Monte Carlo and piecewise deterministic Markov process samplers: The

-HBPS dynamics is of particular interest as it permits exact simulation on log-concave targets.
-Given a user-specified total travel time $\Tt$, each iteration of the sampler involves refreshing the auxiliary velocity and inertia, and then simulating the dynamics for user-specified duration $\Tt$ from the current state $\pos$.
-The end positions of the trajectories are kept as samples.
-Algorithm \ref{alg:hbpssampler} provides the recipe to run $n$ iterations of the sampler.
+\HBPS[1]{} dynamics is of particular interest as it permits exact simulation on log-concave targets; since its trajectory is linear in the position component in between bounces, solving for the bounce times boils down to convex optimization.
+This enables a rejection-free sampler which is provably more efficient than random walk Metropolis:

+\begin{theorem} On a log-concave target, a random walk Metropolis sampler with an isotropic Gaussian proposal is always dominated in asymptotic efficiency by the \HBPS{} with travel time equal to the proposal standard deviation.
+More precisely, for any function $f$ square integrable with respect to $\pi(\cdot)$, the ergodic average $n^{-1} \sum_{i = 1}^{n} f(\pos^{(i)})$ under the random walk sampler has a larger asymptotic variance than that under the \HBPS{}. \end{theorem} The superior efficiency of \HBPS{} relates to the fact that its bounce mechanism is a deterministic, continuous-time analogue of the delayed-rejection scheme, which delivers an efficiency gain guaranteed via the Peskun-Tierney ordering \citep{mira2001metropolis}.
+The proof is Supplement~D.

-Our dynamics's deterministic and time-reversible nature also makes it possible to take advantage of the \nuts{} of \citet{hoffman2014no} to minimize tuning.
+The dynamics' deterministic and time-reversible nature also makes it possible to take advantage of the \nuts{} of \citet{hoffman2014no} to minimize tuning.
 This algorithm only requires a base unit of step size as an input and multiplicatively adapts the total travel time for efficient exploration while preserving detailed balance.
-The base step size can be chosen either heuristically or adaptively \citep{nishimura2021hamiltonian}.
-The combination of the HBPS dynamics with No-U-Turn results in a sampler with minimal user input.
+The base step size can be chosen either heuristically or adaptively \citep{nishimura2024zigzag}.
+The combination of \HBPS{} dynamics with no-U-turn results in a rejection-free sampler with minimal user input.
 This sampler in particular excels in Gibbs sampling schemes where the conditional posteriors change at each iteration and may require varying travel times for optimal exploration of the conditional.

-Simulating the HBPS is more computationally efficient than simulating the BPS on log-concave targets.
-Solving for the BPS's event time $t^*_\superB$ in Equation \eqref{eq:bpsbounce}, which contains a positive-part operator in the integrand, requires a minimization first to find the time $t^*_{min}$ at which the directional derivative turns positive \citep{bouchard2018bouncy}:
+Simulating the \HBPS{} is more computationally efficient than simulating the \BPS{} on log-concave targets.
+Solving for the \BPS{}'s event time $t^*_\superB$ in Equation \eqref{eq:bpsbounce}, which contains a positive-part operator in the integrand, requires a minimization first to find the time $t^*_{min}$ at which the directional derivative turns positive \citep{bouchard2018bouncy}:

 Then, an additional root finding procedure is required to find $t^*_\superB$: